 Everyday Bias in Healthcare Training

-One step towards creating a productive, inclusive, and welcoming environment is through our faculty, staff, and trainee's completion of the "Everyday Bias in Healthcare" training session.
-The unconscious mind is a powerful and intrinsic force in helping to shape our overall behavior in our everyday lives.
+One step towards creating a productive, inclusive, and welcoming environment is through 100% of our faculty, staff, and trainee's completion of the "Everyday Bias in Healthcare" training session.
 This training session is designed to examine how unconscious bias can affect one's perceptions, decisions, and interactions.